com2u/universityofai/data/feedback.md

 We’d love to hear your voice!
 If you're a current or past student, trainer, or partner of the University of AI, tell us what your journey has been like.

-📩 Submit your feedback to: feedback@university-of-ai.edu
+📩 Submit your feedback to: feedback@university-of-ai.org
 or use the Feedback Form

 🧠 Every voice helps shape the future of our University.